-"Detailed descriptions and justifications" to accompany the information on allocation constraints refers to the substantial requirements for the relevant allocation constraint(s), referred to in Article 4.5 8(2) to (5), ref. to Article 8(1)(a) to (d), in the DA&ID CCM, and in Article 23(3)(a) or (b) of the CACM Regulation.
+"Detailed descriptions and justifications" to accompany the information on allocation constraints refers to the substantial requirements for the relevant allocation constraint(s), referred to in Article 8(2) to (7), ref. to Article 8(1)(a) to (f), in the DA&ID CCM, and in Article 23(3)(a) or (b) of the CACM Regulation.
 Thus, the criteria, "economic surplus for single day-ahead or intraday coupling", within Article 23(3)(b) of the CACM Regulation, also refers to the definition thereof, in Article 2(46) of the CACM Regulation.

-Methodology for determining the generation shift keys
+4.5 Methodology for determining the generation shift keys

-The generation shift keys used to calculate the TTC values in CCR Hansa represent the best forecast of the relation of a change in the net position of a bidding zone to a specific change of generation or load in the common grid model.
-Due to the nature of the CCR Hansa interconnectors, the generation shift keys are applied to calculate the TTC values of the bidding-zone borders connected by CCR Hansa AC interconnectors.
+The generation shift keys (GSKs) used to calculate the TTC values in CCR Hansa represent the best forecast of the relation of a change in the net position of a bidding zone to a specific change of generation or load in the common grid model.
+Due to the nature of the CCR Hansa interconnectors, the GSKs are applied to calculate the TTC values of the bidding-zone borders connected by CCR Hansa AC interconnectors.

 On the radial AC connection between DK1 and DE, the GSKs of DK1 and DE, defined in the CCR Nordic and CCR CORE respectively, are applied to represent the distribution of the power flow between the different cross-border lines.
+Each TSO is responsible for providing the updated corresponding GSK nodes and shifting methodology from corresponding adjacent CCR and any other relevant data to the CCC for the computation of regional capacity for the CCR once the role of capacity calculation is fully taken over by the CCC.